 In addition to career training in culinary arts, SFCS offers the largest program of hands-on recreational cooking classes in the Bay Area.
 Our 5,200 sq ft. facility functions as a vibrant culinary center for book signings, chef dinners, celebrity demonstrations, and private cooking parties.

 The building which houses our main campus at 690 Van Ness Avenue was erected in 1910 and stands as one of the earliest auto showrooms on the historical “auto row” on Van Ness.
 In 1988, chef Jeremiah Tower transformed the building into a restaurant and named it Speedo 690 in homage to the building’s previous tenant, Speedo Carburetor Shop.
 Along with Alice Waters and Wolfgang Puck, Jeremiah Tower is widely recognized as a founding partner of “California Cuisine”, so the building’s food history makes it a natural home for San Francisco's new educational culinary center.

-Prior to founding SFCS, Jodi was a lead cooking teacher at Tante Marie’s Cooking School where she worked for 14 years.
+Prior to founding SFCS, Jodi was a lead cooking teacher at Tante Marie’s Cooking School, where she worked for 14 years.
 She is also a veteran of food media with experience ranging from working the kitchens of the Food Network in New York to recipe development for Bon Appetit to writing multiple cookbooks for Williams-Sonoma, including the popular “Cooking from the Farmers’ Market”.
-Her latest book, “Panini”, will be released in March 2013, published for Williams-Sonoma.
+Her latest book, “Panini”, was released in March 2013, published for Williams-Sonoma.